 INTRODUCTION

 Tax decision-making is a crucial aspect that directly impacts the finances and well-being of individuals and business entities.
-This process encompasses not only the obligation to pay taxes but also the strategies for planning, reporting, and optimizing tax burdens within the existing regulatory framework (Curi, 2019; Tsindeliani et al., 2019).
+This process encompasses the obligation to pay taxes and the strategies for planning, reporting, and optimizing tax burdens within the existing regulatory framework (Curi, 2019; Tsindeliani et al., 2019).
 In this context, psychological factors such as heuristics and cognitive biases play a significant role (Acciarini et al., 2020; Ishfaq et al., 2020).
 Heuristics facilitate quick decision-making based on practical rules (Brown & Salmon, 2019; Niittymies, 2020), whereas cognitive biases can distort information processing, potentially leading to suboptimal tax decisions (Espinosa et al., 2022; Khan et al., 2023).
 For example, confirmation bias and overconfidence can result in less optimal tax decisions, where individuals and businesses might take excessive risks based on a misunderstanding of tax regulations (Dhami et al., 2019; Haufler & Nishimura, 2023).
-Furthermore, an individual's ethical perception influences their tax decisions, with those holding higher ethical standards paying closer attention to tax rules and regulations, unlike those with lower ethical standards who might tend to evade tax obligations (Lokanan, 2023).
+Furthermore, an individual's ethical perception influences their tax decisions, with those holding higher ethical standards paying closer attention to tax rules and regulations, unlike those with lower ethical standards, which might tend to evade tax obligations (Lokanan, 2023).
 External factors such as market pressures and tax regulations can moderate the effects of heuristics and cognitive biases, indicating a complex interaction between internal and external factors in tax decision-making (Nuijten et al., 2020).
 This highlights the importance of understanding these dynamics to make more informed and strategic tax decisions.

 In Indonesia, issues arising from the influence of heuristics and cognitive biases in tax decision-making include a gap between expected tax compliance and reality.
 For instance, confirmation bias, the tendency to seek, interpret, prioritize, and recall information that confirms one’s beliefs or values, can lead to tax avoidance due to the belief that their tax burden is too high or the tax system is unfair (Korteling et al., 2023).
 Moreover, tax authorities are affected by overconfidence bias, meaning excessive confidence in their judgments about tax compliance, which can result in less effective policies or actions in enhancing tax compliance (Subandi & Tjaraka, 2023).
 This situation demands more innovative and evidence-based strategies in designing and implementing tax policies to mitigate the negative impacts of heuristics and cognitive biases.

 This research shares similarities with Yamini's (2021) study in examining the influence of biases and heuristics in decision-making, although with a different focus.
-Both use literature reviews to explore the psychological impacts in business decision-making.
-With Sudirman et al., (2023) the similarity lies in exploring how cognitive biases affect decisions and employing quantitative methods (SEM-PLS) for analysis.
-Misuraca et al., (2021) and this research both consider susceptibility to bias in decision-making, albeit in different contexts.
-Lastly, the similarity with Nuijten et al., (2020) includes a focus on the influence of cognitive biases in small and medium-sized enterprise (SME) decision-making, with this research extending the context to tax decisions.
-The main difference between this study and Yamini's (2021) lies in the context of application; this study emphasizes tax decisions, while Yamini's (2021) focuses on inventory decisions.
-Sudirman et al., (2023) focus on investment decision-making using SEM-PLS, whereas this study is broader in examining the influence of heuristics and biases on tax decisions, not limited to any specific quantitative method.
-Misuraca et al., (2021) investigate bias tendencies in individuals with optimal decisions, whereas this study takes a broader perspective on tax decision-making by individuals and business entities.
-Nuijten et al., (2020) focus on external accountants' perspective towards bias in SME decisions, while this study encompasses a wider review of tax decision-making.
+Both use literature reviews to explore the psychological impacts of business decision-making.
+With Sudirman et al. (2023), the similarity lies in exploring how cognitive biases affect decisions and employing quantitative methods (SEM-PLS) for analysis.
+Misuraca et al. (2021) and this research consider susceptibility to bias in decision-making, albeit in different contexts.
+Lastly, the similarity with Nuijten et al. (2020) includes a focus on the influence of cognitive biases in small and medium-sized enterprise (SME) decision-making, with this research extending the context to tax decisions.
+The main difference between this study and Yamini's (2021) lies in the application context; this study emphasizes tax decisions, while Yamini's (2021) focuses on inventory decisions.
+Sudirman et al. (2023) focus on investment decision-making using SEM-PLS.
+In contrast, this study is broader in examining the influence of heuristics and biases on tax decisions, not limited to any specific quantitative method.
+Misuraca et al. (2021) investigate bias tendencies in individuals with optimal decisions, whereas this study takes a broader perspective on tax decision-making by individuals and business entities.
+Nuijten et al. (2020) focus on external accountants' perspectives toward bias in SME decisions, while this study encompasses a broader review of tax decision-making.